mdziedzic/aroundtheworldin480days/wp-content/plugins/rvg-optimize-database/readme.txt

 * Deletes trashed posts, pages and comments (optional)
 * Deletes spammed comments (optional)
 * Deletes unused tags (optional)
+* Deletes 'expired transients' (optional)
+* Deletes 'pingbacks' and 'trackbacks' (optional)
 * Deletes 'orphan postmeta items'
-* Deletes 'expired transients'
 * Optimizes the database tables (optionally you can exclude certain tables from optimization)
 * Creates a log file of the optimizations (optional)
 * Optimization can be scheduled to automatically run once hourly, twice daily, once daily or once weekly at a specific time (optional)
 * 'Optimize DB (1 click)' link in the admin bar (optional)
+* 'Optimize Database' Icon in the admin menu (optional)
+* MULTISITE compatible: optimizes all sites in the network with one click

 = Settings =
-You can find the settings page in the WP Admin Panel &raquo; Settings &raquo; Optimize DB Options.
+You can find the settings page in the WP Admin Panel &raquo; Optimize Database -or- via the WP Admin Panel &raquo; Optimize Database icon (depends on settings)

 = Starting the Optimization =
-You can start the Optimization in the WP Admin Panel &raquo; Tools &raquo; Optimize Database.
+You can start the Optimization in the WP Admin Panel &raquo; Optimize Database.<br />
-Note: if you use the Scheduler the Optimization will run automatically!
+Note: if you use the Scheduler the Optimization will run automatically!<br />
+Note: you also can click the 'Optimize DB (1 click)' link in the admin bar (if enabled)

+= Multisite Support =
+* Install the plugin as Network Administrator (Network Admin &raquo; Plugins)
+* 'Network Activate' the plugin
+* The settings are the same for ALL sites in the network, so if you change a setting for one site, it will be used for all other sites.
+* If you run the plugin from any of the sites, it will cleanup ALL the sites in the network!

 = Supported languages =
+* Danish [da_DK] - translated by Alexander Leo-Hansen - http://alexanderleohansen.dk
+* Dutch [nl_NL] - translated by Rolf van Gelder, CAGE Web Design - http://cagewebdev.com
 * English [en_US] - translated by Rolf van Gelder, CAGE Web Design - http://cagewebdev.com
+* German [de_DE] - translated by the.mnbvcx
+* Italian [it_IT] - translated by Fabio Marzocca
-* Dutch   [nl_NL] - translated by Rolf van Gelder, CAGE Web Design - http://cagewebdev.com
+* Russian [ru_RU] - translated by Vadim Sokhin, PluginZone - http://pluginzone.ru
 * Serbian [sr_RS] - translated by Ogi Djuraskovic, FirstSiteGuide  - http://firstsiteguide.com
+* Swedish [sv_SE] - translated by P.E.
+* Ukranian [uk_UA] - translated by Anna Goriacha, Coupofy - http://coupofy.com

 = Author =
 CAGE Web Design | Rolf van Gelder, Eindhoven, The Netherlands - http://cagewebdev.com - http://rvg.cage.nl